HammerLabML/FairnessInWDNs/README.md

 ## Details
 The implementation of the proposed methods can be found in the `Implementation` folder.

-The data required for these methods are stored and can be generated using the `1_FeatureGeneration` and the `2_DataGeneration` subfolder:
+The data required for these methods are stored and can be generated using the `1_FeatureGeneration` and the `2_DataGeneration` subfolders:
 -   The subfolder `1_FeatureGeneration` is a previous version of the [atmn](https://github.com/HammerLabML/atmn) package.
     Running